-- (a) to comply with or conform to any changes in Rule 15c2-12 (whether required or optional); - (b) to add a dissemination agent for the information required to be provided hereby and to make any necessary or desirable provisions with respect thereto; - (c) to evidence the succession of another person to the Issuer and the assumption of any such successor of the duties of the Issuer hereunder; - (d) to add to the duties of the Issuer for the benefit of the Holders, or to surrender any right or power herein conferred upon the Issuer; - (e) to modify the contents, presentation and format of the Annual Information from time to time to conform to changes in accounting or disclosure principles or practices and legal requirements followed by or applicable to the Issuer or to reflect changes in the identity, nature or status of the Issuer or in the business, structure or operations of the Issuer or any mergers, consolidations, acquisitions or dispositions made by or affecting any such person; provided that any such modifications shall comply with the requirements of Rule 15c2-12 or Rule 15c2-12 as in effect at the time of such modification; or - (f) to cure any ambiguity, to correct or supplement any provision hereof which may be inconsistent with any other provision hereof, or to make any other provisions with respect to matters or questions arising under this Undertaking which, in each case, comply with Rule 15c2-12 or Rule 15c2-12 as in effect at the time of such amendment or change;
+- (a) to comply with or conform to any changes in Rule 15c2-12 (whether required or optional); - (b) to add a dissemination agent for the information required to be provided hereby and to make any necessary or desirable provisions with respect thereto; - (c) to evidence the succession of another person to the Issuer and the assumption of any such successor of the duties of the Issuer hereunder; - (d) to add to the duties of the Issuer for the benefit of the Holders, or to surrender any right or power herein conferred upon the Issuer; - (e) to modify the contents, presentation and format of the Annual Information from time to time to conform to changes in accounting or disclosure principles or practices and legal requirements followed by or applicable to the Issuer or to reflect changes in the identity, nature or status of the Issuer or in the business, structure or operations of the Issuer or any mergers, consolidations, acquisitions or dispositions made by or affecting any such person; provided that any such modifications shall comply with the requirements of Rule 15c2-12 or Rule 15c2-12 as in effect at the time of such modification; or provided that no such action pursuant to this Section 7 shall adversely affect the interests of the Holders in any material respect.
+In making such determination, the Issuer shall rely upon an opinion of nationally recognized bond counsel.

+(f) to cure any ambiguity, to correct or supplement any provision hereof which may be inconsistent with any other provision hereof, or to make any other provisions with respect to matters or questions arising under this Undertaking which, in each case, comply with Rule 15c2-12 or Rule 15c2-12 as in effect at the time of such amendment or change;